danace38/mymovie/README.md

 Link to deployed application: https://epic-kalam-07577c.netlify.app/

-This is the frontend for the Capstone MyMovie application.
-Through connecting to the backend, an application is created that allows the user to create an account and search for movie titles.
-Users can also add specified movies to a personalized list, search movie trailers and descriptions, and view upcoming, trending, showing now, and popular movies in the U.S.
+### Features

+-  Users can create an account, and log in once an account is created
+-  Users can view movies in the U.S. that are Trending, Popular, Upcoming, and Showing Now
+-  Users can search for specific movie trailers and synopses
+-  Users can search and add movies to a personalized movie preference list, which is displayed specifically for the user that is logged in

 Login page
 <img width="1440" alt="Screen Shot 2022-01-26 at 11 05 37 PM" src="https://user-images.githubusercontent.com/92334995/151290105-e1d5a954-46ec-4c8a-9589-1a454715968b.png">